 Leaving children in a vehicle with the ignition key is dangerous for many reasons.
-A child or others could be badly injured or even killed.
+A child or others could be injured or even killed.
 They could operate power windows or other controls or even make the vehicle move.
 Don't leave the keys in the vehicle with children.

-Use your key to start your vehicle.
-The key lets you turn the ignition switch to five different positions.
+Use the key to turn the ignition switch to five different positions.